HeinrichHartmann/HeinrichHartmann.github.io/_drafts/2018-01-10-Impulse-and-Intent.md

 2. Write down your intention *before* you start working on something with a device.

+# Write a Journal

-# Writing makes an exact man
+> Writing makes an exact man -- Sir Francis Bacon

-I belief in writing.
+I believe in writing.
 While practicing mathematics, pen and paper are the only way to structure your mind.
 Editing text-editor does not give you the same expressiveness that pen and paper have.
 You can easily draw diagrams or sketches, and typeset complicated formulas.